xenoonn/PrsDLML/README.md

 Finally, we get necessary files for ML algorithms.

-Code for Machine Learning is kinda large, and that’s why only the metrics are presented, but it’s available here:
+Code for Machine Learning is kinda large but it’s available here:

 [Google Colaboratory](https://colab.research.google.com/drive/1LepiYd-p9VvkcG22C3SScCYTrYaQaI2b?usp=sharing)

-The metrics **when the model learned on one population predicts another one**:

-The first one is the population, on which the model was learned, the second one is the population what the model predicts.

-Result tables can be seen in text.pdf
+Results tables can be seen in text.pdf
 ## SimulatePhenotypes from HapGen

 *In process…*